marklogic-community/marklogic-unit-test/_pages/docs/loading-data.md

 ## Loading Data

+*TODO: replace Roxy content with ml-unit-test*

-The Roxy Unit Test framework simplifies loading data for your tests.
+ML Unit Test simplifies loading data for your tests.
 Files to be loaded can be placed in a sub-directory of your test suite called `test-data`.
 The test helper provides a function which will automatically use this directory as the location of test files to be loaded.

      test:load-data-file(<name-of-file-to-be-loaded-without-path>,database id, <URI>)